CloudSnorkel/cdk-github-runners/examples/typescript/composite-provider/README.md

 - Distributing load across different instance types
 - Balancing cost and performance

-In this example, we distribute Fargate runners across 3 availability zones:
+In this example, we distribute Fargate runners across 2 availability zones:
-- 60% to AZ-1 (weight: 6)
+- 60% to AZ-1 (weight: 3)
-- 30% to AZ-2 (weight: 3)
+- 40% to AZ-2 (weight: 2)
-- 10% to AZ-3 (weight: 1)

 ## Important Notes